mbsoroush/UniversitiesRankingExploration/README.md

-# DataScienceProject
+# Universities Ranking Explorationzing

-My first data science project
-This project is about analyzing the ranking of universties in the world and the factors affecting it
+This project is about Universities Ranking Exploration and our goal is to study the factors that affecting on scores of universities and their world ranking.